Field Course: Product Management 101

 Overview and Career Focus

-Product Management 101 (PM 101) uses a "learning-by-doing" approach to build basic product management skills.
-Students will evaluate, specify, and supervise the design and development of a new web or smartphone application.
-In addition, students will attend a series of weekly workshops featuring lectures by outside experts and peer-to-peer feedback.
+Product Management 101 (PM 101) is a project-based course that uses a learning-by-doing approach to build basic product management skills.
+Students evaluate user needs and specify functional requirements for a new web or smartphone application that is either self-sourced or assigned to them.
+In addition, students attend weekly sessions featuring skill-building workshops led by outside experts and peer-to-peer feedback on project work-in-progress.

 - What does a PM do and with whom do they work at different stages of the product life cycle?
-What are the attributes of successful and unsuccessful PMs?
+What are the attributes of successful PMs?

-- What is a Market Requirements Document and why might a PM be asked to complete one?
-What techniques do PMs use to understand customer needs and validate demand for a product?
+- What techniques do PMs use to understand customer needs and validate demand for a product?

-- What is a Product Requirements Document?
-Why do some tech companies use them while others do not?
+- Why do some tech companies require PMs to write detailed product specifications while others do not?

 - What approaches (e.g., project planning software, face-to-face meetings, etc.) do PMs use to track progress and coordinate their team's efforts?

-- What does a PM need to know about cloud technology?
-Database architectures?
+- What does a PM need to know about technology, e.g., model-view-controller architecture, APIs, databases?